Beauty Can Be Found in All Corners of Campus—from Outdoor Sculptures to Decorative Tiles to Window Views

 Browse More Than 14 Million Volumes—Including Rare Maps—at Campus Libraries and Online in Digital Collections

 Alumni from arts programs across the nation are highly motivated entrepreneurs who can create their own job opportunities.
-Graduates say that their teachers helped hone specific skills, and more than 75% would attend their schools again.
+Graduates say that their teachers helped hone specific skills, and more than 75 percent would attend their schools again.
 Many are especially happy that their work reflects their personalities and values.
 And even in our challenging economic times, arts alumni have low student debt, which empowers them to be even greater risk takers and to follow their passions after graduation.